117Isabell/9-week-Python-Flask-SQL-training/README.md

 ![Project Screenshot](preview.png)

+# A video demon of the project
+Check out the demo video: [Watch on YouTube](https://youtu.be/3kUayEoKSg4)

 # Run on Your Local Machine

 1. Clone that repo locally:
    ```bash
    git clone https://github.com/117Isabell/CFG-Assignments.git
    ```
-2. Open the Project in PyCharm
+2. Open the project in PyCharm
 3. Install Dependencies
-4. Navigate to the Root Directory
+4. Navigate to the root Directory
-5. Run the Project locally:
+5. Run the project locally:
    ```bash
    python3 pokemon.py
    ```